10 Things You Should Do While Movers are Moving

 6. Clean

-While the movers are busy moving your stuff to the truck and to your new place, ask a family member to help clean your new home.
+While the movers are busy moving your things to the truck ask a family member to help clean your new home.

 Sweep the floors and get rid of all the stuff that shouldn't be there.